 Use this search tool to find a doctor who offers the VenaSeal™ procedure or ClosureFast™ procedure from Medtronic.

-Healthy leg veins have valves that keep blood flowing to the heart.
+Healthy veins in the legs have valves that allow blood to flow in the direction of the heart.
 Vein disease develops when the valves stop working properly and cause blood to flow backward and pool in the lower leg veins, which is known as venous reflux.2